Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full M5 Hopf-WZ anomaly is a homotopy Whitehead integral

-Here the right vertical morphism exhibits the minimal relative cofibration resolution of the parametrized quaternionic Hopf fibration, and hence any homotopy as on the left in \eqref{DiagramExhibitinAnomalyFunctionalAsHopfInvariant} is represented by a homotopy $\eta^\ast$ as shown on the right.

-{\bf (i)} With this cofibration resolution, the diagonal map on the right of \eqref{DiagramExhibitinAnomalyFunctionalAsHopfInvariant} manifestly exhibits a choice of gauging $\widetilde H_3$ of $\widetilde f$.
-It just remains to see that this establishes a bijection on homotopy classes.
-But a homotopy of homotopy lifts is now of the form
+{\bf (i)} The diagonal morphism on the right of \eqref{DiagramExhibitinAnomalyFunctionalAsHopfInvariant} manifestly exhibits a choice of gauging $\widetilde H_3$ of $\widetilde f$.
+So to prove the first claim it just remains to see that this establishes a bijection on homotopy classes.
+Observe that a homotopy of homotopy lifts is now of this form:

-Hence, since path objects of de Rham dgc-algebras are given by tensoring with $\mathbb{R}[s,ds] := \Omega^\bullet([0,1])$, this is equivalently a dgc-algebra homomorphism making the following diagram commute:
+Hence, since path space objects of de Rham dgc-algebras over $X$ are given by de Rham dgc-algebras over $X \times [0,1]$ (e.g. \cite[Lem.
+3.88]{FSS20b}), this is equivalently (e.g. \cite[Prop.
+A.16]{FSS20b}) a dgc-algebra homomorphism making the following diagram commute under $\mathrm{CE}\big( \mathfrak{l}B \mathrm{Sp}(2) \big)$ (where $s$ denotes the canonical coordinate function on $[0,1]$): But this homotopy diagram \eqref{AlgebraicHomotopyForGugedGaugedTransformation} manifestly exhibits the same data and conditions as in \eqref{DataHomotopyGauged} for a homotopy of gaugings of a sigma-model field $\widetilde f$: